 Combine this with other technology becoming more common like interactive whiteboards and data projectors and early childhood teachers have easy to use ICT tools in early childhood education and care that do great things with children.

-Most of this technology is in the digital form and implies a working and functioning characteristic.
-However, one technology which is overlooked by many preschool and kindergarten teachers in the industry and could be the most motivating and exciting for children, is that what they makes for themselves.
-By simply planning a technology lesson where you have whole class discussions, community walks and reflection you can inspire children to make their own.
+Most of this technology in preschool is in the digital form and implies a working and functioning characteristic.
+However, one technology that is overlooked by many preschool and kindergarten teachers in the industry and could be the most motivating and exciting for children is what they make for themselves.
+By simply planning a technology lesson where you have whole-class discussions, community walks, and reflection you can inspire children to make their own.

-This type of technology can be used in role play activities and can help children’s imagination and creativity.
+This type of technology in preschool, kindergarten, or early year primary can be used in role-play activities and can help children’s imagination and creativity.

-Then there are those technology which the community may find redundant and may not be of use any more.
-The rate of technological development is astounding that none of us can keep up with it so imagine all the unused mobile phones with digital cameras, older version of tablet computers and desktop computers, keyboards etc. the list can go on and on.
+Then there is that technology which the community may find redundant and may not be of use anymore.
+The rate of technological development is astounding that none of us can keep up with it so imagine all the unused mobile phones with digital cameras, older versions of tablet computers and desktop computers, keyboards, etc. the list can go on and on.
 All you have to do is make a call out to your community to donate any unused ICT devices and you have a great range of technological, be it not-working technology, to inspire creativity and imagination with children.
-Most importantly, to talk to them and demonstrate how they can be used as tool.
+Most importantly, to talk to them and demonstrate how they can be used as a tool.